 After 3 years of information we can say today, we have achieved a lot, despite of the earlier mentioned disruptions and challenges.
 Our more than 96,000 employees and business partners worldwide have of good reasons to be proud of this.
 And I would like to take this opportunity to thank all of them and of course you as our business partners to thank you once again.

 However, an honest overall picture also includes the fact that due to the external impacts, we have not made as much progress on some issues as we have planned.
-Currently, our day to day business is marked by new additional and capacity consuming tasks arising, for example from ongoing supply chain constraints, or preparations to bring forward our planned [indiscernible] investment at the Europe in addition to modernizing the downstream network in order to implement the Steel Strategy 20-30.
+Currently, our day to day business is marked by new additional and capacity consuming tasks arising, for example from ongoing supply chain constraints, or preparations to bring forward our planned DRI [ph] investment at Steel Europe in addition to modernizing the downstream network in order to implement the Steel Strategy 20-30.

 However, in the case of Europe, we remain convinced that an independent positioning of good future prospects for a business, and as long as we have low visibility on how the framework conditions are developing, we cannot make any reliable decisions on the concrete design.
 Here we need more certainty about the future developments of energy and raw material prices, but also about the development of the economy, the governmental support for green steel, and as a prerequisite, the infrastructure for hydrogen supply, which at the end, of course determines the price for hydrogen also.